 If you choose to stuff a turkey, prepare the stuffing and put it into the turkey immediately before it's placed in the oven.
-Mix the wet and dry ingredients separately and combine them just before stuffing the turkey loosely.
+Mix the wet and dry ingredients separately and combine them just before loosely stuffing the turkey.

 If the turkey is done and the stuffing is not yet 165 degrees at the center, remove the stuffing and place it in a greased casserole dish to continue cooking to temperature.

-Take care of leftovers promptly to keep foodborne bacteria from growing, Reames said.
+Take care of leftovers promptly to keep foodborne bacteria from growing, Holston-West said.